Private Valentine: Blonde & Dangerous: Cast

-Production notes
+Production

 In June 2007, the film was announced under the title of Major Movie Star with Jessica Simpson set to star.
 The film had previously begun development at Warner Bros. in 2002 when the company acquired the spec script by April Blair.

 Private Valentine: Blonde & Dangerous is set at Fort Jackson, which is a real U.S. Army training base.
 It was filmed at Camp Minden, a Louisiana National Guard Camp located in Minden, Louisiana, United States.

 Releases

-The film was released in Russia on October 9, 2008, and in Bulgaria on November 7, 2008.

 The film was released in the United States straight to DVD as Private Valentine: Blonde & Dangerous on February 3, 2009.
 The film was released in the United Kingdom as Major Movie Star on May 18, 2009.

 In popular culture

 On the October 29, 2008, episode of Late Night with Conan O'Brien, host O'Brien brought up the movie and mentioned reports that Simpson's acting was "so bad" that it would not be released "in any country where English is the primary language".
 The show then displayed the poster because it was refused a clip.
 The next night, the show played a clip from a bootleg copy before having recurring guest star James Lipton make a passionate plea to Simpson to reconsider her decision to withhold the film, saying the "bad defines the good" and the apparent "85 minute stinkbomb" of Major Movie Star only would help to highlight how good Schindler's List really was.